 Heat almond milk gently in a small saucepan, stirring in cocoa powder.
 (Be sure to dissolve any lumps.)
 Pour into a mug and top with a sprinkle of cinnamon.

-Benefits: Cocoa powder contains plant chemicals that helps keep blood vessels healthy and blood pressure low.
-Almond milk has antioxidants that help protect your heart, without any of the saturated fat found in regular milk.
+Benefits: Cocoa powder contains plant chemicals that help keep blood vessels healthy and blood pressure low.
+Almond milk has antioxidants that help protect your heart.